 The brush we use is very durable.
 However, we have had a few customers ask for replacements because their dog chewed the brush.
-We sell replacement brushes (two for $20) – this includes shipping.
-Customers can email us at firstname.lastname@example.org to request replacements.
+We sell two replacement brushes for $20 (this includes shipping).
+You can email us at cathole@ameritech..net to request replacement brushes.

 We want our customers to be delighted with the usefulness, quality & appearance of their cat door.